Baby meerkat with a cycling white helmet waving with a motorhome loaded with bicycles on the background

 A motorhome or campervan is a type of vehicle that provides transport and living accommodation.

-Motorhomes range from larger (and sometimes luxury) vehicles, like A-class models, American recreation vehicles (RVs), coach-built motorhomes and panel van conversions, to smaller models including self-built campervans and micro motorhomes.
+Motorhomes range from larger (and sometimes luxury) vehicles, like American recreation vehicles (RVs), coach-built motorhomes and panel van conversions, to smaller models including self-built campervans and micro motorhomes.

 What are the main types of motorhome cover?